 With more than a thousand plants at each site, walking into the courtyard of a CarePartners Senior Living memory care community feels more like entering a botanical garden than a typical care facility.
-With locations throughout Washington state, CarePartners brings deliberately designed outdoor spaces together with cottage-style living for residents with physical and cognitive challenges.
+CarePartners has locations throughout Washington state, bringing deliberately designed outdoor spaces together with cottage-style living for residents with physical and cognitive challenges.

 Undulating figure-eight paths wind amongst a wide variety of flowers, trees, and shrubs.
 Quirky, handcrafted birdhouses are tucked into the landscape, adding an element of discovery.
 Whimsical, 12-foot-tall glass and metal kinetic sculptures provide a bright visual anchor and color throughout the year.

 Chris Overdorf and Sydney Dean, SCJ’s Wenatchee Landscape Architecture team, collaborate closely with Round Lake Development to design these outdoor spaces for CarePartners.
 The SCJers are now on their eighth project, The Cottages of Spokane, with more in the queue.

 According to the Alzheimer’s Association, an estimated 120,000 Washingtonians age 65 and older were living with Alzheimer’s dementia in 2020, with 295,000 unpaid caregivers helping care for them.
 With the number of patients expected to increase to 140,000 by 2025, the need for memory care is growing.